AtrejuArtax/airontools/README.md

 2. Block constructor to build customised blocks/models.
 3. Layer constructor to build customised layers.
 4. Preprocessing utils.
 5. On the fly non-topological hyper-parameter optimization.
-For now only the dropout regularization is compatible with this feature, in the future others such as l1 or l2 regularization will be compatible too.
+For now only the dropout regularization is compatible with this feature, in the future others such as l1 and l2 regularization will be compatible too.

 ### Installation